IACR/conference-template/installation.md

 ___

 ### Changing the default colors
-In /styles are three supplemental stylesheets: orange.css, blue.css, and green.css.
-Orange.css is the default theme and is orange-based, as the name suggests.
-It is already included on every html page.
-Blue.css is a blue-based theme, and green.css is a green-based theme.

-If you would like to switch to using the blue or green theme, simply change `<link href="./styles/orange.css" rel="stylesheet">` to either `<link href="./styles/blue.css" rel="stylesheet">` or `<link href="./styles/green.css" rel="stylesheet">`
+The default theme is found in /styles/theme.css.
+There are some other stylesheets in /styles for different color schemes.
+If you would like to switch to a different color scheme, copy the contents of one of the other color schemes (e.g. blue.css, green.css, etc) and paste it into theme.css.
+This will change the color scheme for the entire site.

-Please do **NOT** add styles in any HTML document; all added styles should go in main.css.
-Everything in /styles is editable with the exception of jasny-bootstrap.css.
-This is part of a plugin required by the page and should NEVER be edited.
+Please do **NOT** add styles in any HTML document; all added styles should go in theme.css.

 ___